Lactation in the LGBTQ+ community

 A list of specific resources is available in the resources section of the website.
 The Academy of Breastfeeding Medicine has a thorough protocol on the same topics described here (protocol number 33).
 There is some basic information on chestfeeding and testosterone in lactation from the NHS.

 In general, LGBTQ+ individuals experience significant discrimination both within and outside the healthcare system and may avoid seeking medical advice because of this (see this report from the LGBT Foundation on the experiences of trans and non binary birthing parents).
 It is therefore particularly important for healthcare professionals to educate themselves about issues faced by the LGBTQ+ community and to understand the importance of appropriate language.
 Using 'additive' language in general (for example mother or parent; breastfeeding or chestfeeding) and the parent's own preferred terms in particular (pronouns and how they refer to lactation/body parts) can signal understanding and acceptance.
 This document from Brighton & Sussex NHS Trust describes this approach more fully.
+This patient voice piece discusses the impact of language on trans and non binary birthing people within perinatal services.

 Induced lactation

 It is well known that both men and women can produce milk without having birthed a baby, with the right hormonal stimulation - for example galactorrhoea due to pituitary tumour secretion of prolactin.
-Lactation was first induced in a semi-scientific manner by adoptive parents wanting to breastfeed their children.
+Lactation was first induced in a semi-scientific manner by adoptive mothers wanting to breastfeed their children.
 The protocol was designed by Dr Jack Newman and his patient Lenore Goldfarb and uses a combination of contraceptive hormones, physical stimulation through a breast pump and domperidone medication to mimic the hormonal changes of pregnancy and birth.

 There is little evidence related to the success or safety of the protocol, the impact of specific elements/doses or the constituents of the milk produced.
 Lactation professionals report anecdotally that there is significant variability, with some people able to produce a large amount of milk and most able to produce a partial milk supply.
 In general domperidone must be continued throughout the period of lactation, which is challenging in the UK due to the MHRA notification that domperidone should only be used for nausea and vomiting, at the lowest effective dose and for the shortest possible time, due to reports of cardiac conduction side effects.